AmitChoudhary1392/Project-1_Team6/README.md

-# NYC Living- Impact of Weather
+# NYC Living- Impact of Weather on Transportation and Energy Consumption

 Give an overview of all the states in US and then narrow down the analysis to New York.